 LSPs provide a range of translation and copywriting (transcreation) services.
 They are typically specialized by region or industry segment.
 Depending on the languages you target, you may need only a couple of vendors, or several.
 We generally recommend that companies engage with one traditional LSP (translation agency) as well as a company that specializes in copywriting or transcreation (writing or rewriting original content in other languages).
 The latter is a different skill and is better suited to high visibility | high impact content such as marketing copy.

-Lastly, you’ll want to build a team of reviewers to sign off on vendor work product (and fine tune as needed).
+Lastly, you’ll want to build a team of reviewers to sign off on vendor work product and fine tune as needed.
 The best people for this role are power users who both know your product and are native speakers in the languages being targeted.
 They can also provide a lot of useful guidance on terminology and jargon that external vendors may not be aware of.
 At Notion, for example, we tapped into our international user community and ambassadors to recruit language leads.
+This really increased quality because they were aware of what users were expecting (an external agency, no matter how good, will not know your product as well as expert users).